vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 In this implementation, all inputs that do not match the format for the `StopCommand` are treated as inputs to the `AnswerCommand`.

-The format for the Play Mode commands are as follows:

-- The user input format for `StopCommand` is `/stop`.
-- All other user input are used "as is" for the `AnswerCommand`.

 Below is the corresponding sequence diagram for the 'AnswerCommand'.
 The sequence diagram for the `StopCommand` is trivial as seen in Figure 17.

 ![PlayCommandSequenceDiagram](images/PlayCommandSequenceDiagram.png)
 <div align="center"><sup style="font-size:100%"><i>Figure 16 Answer Command Sequence Diagram</i></sup></div><br>